s-glass/about-me/README.md

 - Track and display correct number of answers out of the 7 questions.

 ## Lab 04
+Added functions to JS - worked on together:
 - Driver: Logan Reese
 - Navigator: Sarah Glass